ceautery/autery.net/src/static/blog/books-2021.md

 ## [Termination Shock](https://www.audible.com/pd/Termination-Shock-Audiobook/0063028085?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=QV0Y4SWVV6SX1JA2S3PJ), Neal Stephenson

 Stephenson usually makes my list every year, and this year's atypical offering of his is no exception.
 Termination Shock is set in the near future, as we continue to upset the world's climate.
-It opens with the queen of the Netherlands landing a plan on a murderous outsized wild boar in Waco Texas.
+It opens with the queen of the Netherlands landing a plane on a murderous outsized wild boar in Waco Texas.
 Part of me thinks Stephenson pulled those items randomly out of a hat and tried to write a story around it.

 Part of the story concerns a real political issue I wasn't aware of, the LAC (Line of Actual Control) in the disputed India/China border.
-There was a [1996 agreement](https://peacemaker.un.org/sites/peacemaker.un.org/files/CN%20IN_961129_Agreement%20between%20China%20and%20India.pdf) between the nations not to deploy firearms or explosives in the area, since, ya know, the nations are both have nuclear weapons, and humanity is at risk if nuclear powers ever go to war with each other.
+There was a [1996 agreement](https://peacemaker.un.org/sites/peacemaker.un.org/files/CN%20IN_961129_Agreement%20between%20China%20and%20India.pdf) between the nations not to deploy firearms or explosives in the area, since, ya know, the nations both have nuclear weapons, and humanity is at risk if nuclear powers ever go to war with each other.
 Despite that, patrols try to claim territory and move the LAC by other means, such as going at each other with rocks and melee weapons, such as last year's [Galwan Valley clash](https://thebulletin.org/2020/07/sticks-stones-and-words-ugly-stability-between-india-and-china/) that caused the deaths of at least 20 soldiers.

 In Stephenson's story, this conflict is more ritualized and performative, with videos of fights used as propaganda, individual fighters become YouTube stars, and the fights aren't to the death any more.
 It's Fight Club rules, where a fight goes on as long as it has to, and your side can tap out at any time and yield territory to the opposing force.
 One of the fighters specializes in the Sikh fighting style [Gatka](https://www.youtube.com/watch?v=uFS9t7svEiM), which employs a lot of jumping around and spinning with a sword or stick, as if you're being attacked by multiple opponents, which ends up being quite the game-changer in the LAC.